Finding Paths Of Hope For Families After Birth Injuries

 The birth of a new baby should be a joyous and exciting time for a Philadelphia family.
 Fortunately in most cases, it is just that.
-However, not all birth go as planned.
+However, not all births go as planned.
 In some cases, a bad medical outcome was the product of defects in the gestation process.
 However, in other instances, the birth of an injured baby or a child with a birth defect is because of mistakes made during the birthing and delivery process.

 In approximately 6 out of every 1,000 births, a newborn will suffer a significant injury.
 A birth injury is an injury to a baby that occurs during the delivery process.
 Such traumatic injuries may be caused by a physician’s improper use of forceps resulting in a fracture or brain injury, a failure to perform a caesarian section resulting in a damaging oxygen deprivation, a failure to recognize the warning signs of a difficult delivery, improper administration of anesthesia, or other medical errors.
 The most common birth injuries are Cerebral Palsy and Erbs Palsy.
 These are disorders that may permanently affect a child’s brain function and movement.

 Birth defects, which are problems that arise prior to delivery, may also be the result of a health care provider’s negligence.
-For example, a physician might for prescribe a drug that causes injury to the baby before it is born.
+For example, a physician might over-prescribe a drug that causes injury to the baby before it is born.
 Wrongly prescribed dietary supplements may injure an unborn child, and cause a life-altering birth defect.
 There may have been a prenatal condition that was not properly diagnosed or treated.
 An expectant mother might be exposed to chemical hazards in a Philadelphia workplace that results in a birth defect to the child while in utero.

 While not all birth injuries or defects are avoidable, those that are caused by another party’s negligence are particularly traumatic and the negligent party should be held accountable.
-These types of injuries may entitle a child and his or her parents to compensation for their losses.
+Successful claims for these types of injuries may entitle a child and his or her parents to compensation for their losses.
 A baby that suffers permanent injury might be awarded damages for future loss of income and lifetime care expenses such as therapy, medical equipment and special attention your child may need.
 Whether you live in Berks, Bucks, Delaware, Chester counties or in any other county of Pennsylvania, the birth injury and birth defects attorneys of Schmidt, Kirifides & Rassias, headquartered in Media, Pennsylvania, can help you protect his or her future.

-Why Should Parents of an Injured Baby Seek Damages?
+Why Should Parents Of An Injured Baby Seek Damages?

 Many parents are hesitant to sue the doctor or hospital where the injury occurred.
 While there are many reasons why a parent might be hesitant to pursue legal action, there are highly compelling reasons to pursue this type of action.